Los Angeles California, USA Travel Guide

 Heatwaves occur, especially inland, with temperatures over 100°F (38°C) in summer.
 Coastal areas typically remain milder.
 Santa Ana Winds, strong, hot, dry winds, can be seen in autumn and winter, elevating wildfire risk.

 Los Angeles is in an active seismic zone.
 Minor tremors are frequent, though major quakes are less common.
 Buildings withstand earthquakes.
-Wildfires pose a risk during dry seasons, especially with Santa Ana winds; monitoring local news updates for alerts is prudent.
+Wildfires pose a risk during dry seasons, especially with Santa Ana winds; monitoring local news updates for alerts is wise.

 July to October for warmest ocean temperatures.